vercel/workshop-reacthaton/README.md

 Inside [[id.tsx]](./pages/recipes/%5Bid%5D.tsx), you are now tasked with fetching the right recipe and render it in the page!
 Read about [getServerSideProps](https://nextjs.org/docs/api-reference/data-fetching/get-server-side-props).

 **Hint: Look at Dynamic Params in the docs!**

-### **Task 4: Navigation**

-Next.js is awesome at making smooth transitions between pages.
-Your last task before the break is simple.

-In the [recipes.tsx](./pages/recipes.tsx) file, change each recipe into a link to the proper recipe page that we built in Task 3.

-**Hint: Use next/link to do so**: [Link to the next/link docs](https://nextjs.org/docs/api-reference/next/link)

 ## End of Part 1!